 On the state and even municipal levels, more and more laws are being introduced with regard to breastfeeding requirements in the workplace.

 A third-party service stays on top of the ever-changing landscape, making sure the facilities stay up to code.
-Because providing the adequate space and oversight is costly and difficult for individual employers, when a building satisfies that need for them, the value is huge.
+Because providing adequate space and oversight is costly and difficult for individual employers, when a building satisfies that need for them, the value is huge.

 2. Saves Employers Money